 Pioneer Park

-During 1996, the Gisborne and Mount Macedon Districts Historical Society created Gisborne Pioneer Park, adjacent to the Court House, by securing Government funding and Local Government support, to provide work for unemployed youth of the district.
-This project included the laying of paving stones from a former heritage site, the building of a thirty three metre long bluestone wall, landscaping of the area and the completion of restoration of the bluestone lockup, the brick stables and the privy.
+During 1996 Gisborne and Mount Macedon Districts Historical Society created the Gisborne Pioneer Park adjacent to the Court House, by securing Government funding and Local Government support, to provide work for unemployed youth of the district.
+This project included the laying of paving stones from a former heritage site, the building of a thirty three metre long bluestone wall, landscaping of the area and completion of the restoration of the bluestone lockup, brick stables and the privy.

-The Gisborne Pioneer Park was officially opened on Australia Day 1997, with the unveiling of the inaugural plaques.
-Since that time, families have continued to place family plaques on the wall, to commemorate the work of our early district pioneers.
+The Gisborne Pioneer Park was officially opened on Australia Day 1997 with unveiling of the first plaques.
+Ever since that time, families have continued to place family plaques on the pioneer wall, to commemorate the work of our early district pioneers.

-IF YOU LIKE TO ORDER A PLAQUE CLICK HERE :
+IF YOU WOULD LIKE TO ORDER A PLAQUE CLICK HERE :

 Please fill in this form